electron/electron/docs/api/browser-window.md

   When node integration is turned off, the preload script can reintroduce Node global symbols back to the global scope.
 See example [here](process.md#event-loaded).
+* `session` [Session](session.md#class-session) - Sets the session used by the page.
+Instead of passing the Session object directly, you can also choose to use the `partition` option instead, which accepts a partition string.
+When both `session` and `partition` are provided, `session` would be preferred.
+  Default is the default session.
-* `partition` String - Sets the session used by the page.
+* `partition` String - Sets the session used by the page according to the session's partition string.
 If `partition` starts with `persist:`, the page will use a persistent session available to all pages in the app with the same `partition`. if there is no `persist:` prefix, the page will use an in-memory session.
 By assigning the same `partition`, multiple pages can share the same session.
-If the `partition` is unset then default session of the app will be used.
+Default is the default session.
 * `zoomFactor` Number - The default zoom factor of the page, `3.0` represents `300%`.
 Default is `1.0`.
 * `javascript` Boolean - Enables JavaScript support.
 Default is `true`.